Liohaa/retail-product-performance-analysis/02_sql_queries/03_discount_impact/README.md

 ## Important Notes on Data

 - These queries evaluate how discounts affect quantity sold, revenue, profit, and margins.
-- ROI (Return on Investment) of discounts is calculated to measure discount effectiveness.
+- ROI (Return on Investment) of discounts is calculated to measure discount effectiveness (based on relative change in profit, not actual discount cost)
 - Calculations use the materialized view and daily cost price table created in the profit and loss analisys queries.

 ---